Requirements for PA Program

 - GRE in last 5 years

 Applicants are required to complete a minimum of 250 hours observing or participating in the delivery of healthcare in a clinical environment.
-At least 50 of the 250 hours must be from direct shadowing of a licensed physician assistant.
+At least 50 of the 250 hours must be from direct shadowing of a clinically practicing physician assistant.
 Make sure to fill out our Shadowing Hours Form.
 Although this form does not need to be used exclusively, all prospective students will need to retain documentation.
 Documentation must be available for verification.

 Clinical hour requirements may be met through paid or volunteer experiences.
 Additional shadowing hours with a physician assistant or physician can be counted toward total clinical hour requirements.
 Applicants are encouraged to be very detailed in their description of health care positions in their CASPA application.